Skip to main content

 Hoffman Hacks

-We’re so eager and excited when we get to the levels of procurement or contracts at the end of the deal because we can smell that that deal is coming in.
-But often it’s that eagerness and that quick response that allows the procurement manager to really drive the narrative in the conversation.
+We’re often so eager and excited when we reach the procurement or contract stages because we can practically smell that deal closing.
+But here’s the catch: that eagerness can sometimes backfire.
+When we’re too quick to respond, it gives the procurement manager a chance to drive the narrative.

-So, be a little more elusive in scheduling calls with post sale activity, and be a little harder to reach and harder to get so that when you actually do land that meeting, the procurement officer is as incentivized as you to get the deal done.
+Instead, try leveraging scarcity in the sale by being a little more elusive.
+Make yourself a bit harder to reach and schedule calls selectively.
+This approach ensures that when you finally land that meeting, the procurement officer is as incentivized as you are to get the deal done.
+It’s all about creating a sense of value through scarcity.

 For more Hacks, check out our YouTube page.